sxyandell/research-bot/README.md

 ### Kalynn:

-- Architected new tool usage system with ollama and built out the new RAG system
+- Architected new tool usage system with ollama and built out the new RAG system.
-- Created human ortholog, human expression, impc, and tissue tools
+- Created human ortholog, human expression, impc, protein interaction, and tissue tools.
-- Built a temporary ui to see the chatbot progress (server.py) with FastAPI and JS
+- Built a temporary ui to see the chatbot progress (server.py) with FastAPI and JS.
-- Architected and built the duckdb data store
+- Architected and built the duckdb data store.
-- Set up Jira to monitor progress and stay on-track
+- Set up Jira to monitor progress and stay on-track.

 ### Sarah